mcinteerj/mongodb-graphql-lab/readme.md

 Follow the documentation linked below to **deploy a MongoDB cluster** on MongoDB Atlas and load it with sample data.
 In particular, you will load a collection called `sample_mflix` which contains data regarding several thousand movies.

 **Guide 1:** [Set up your MongoDB Atlas Cluster](docs/01-mongodb-atlas.md)

+If you aren't familiar with how data is stored in MongoDB and/or how to query it, it's probably worth also taking the time to explore the sample dataset using MongoDB Compass.
+This is not required in order to complete the rest of the lab.

+**Guide 1-1:** [Explore the sample data with MongoDB Compass](docs/01-1-mongodb-compass.md) *(optional - additional 45 minutes)*

 ## 2. Create your MongoDB Stitch Application and Configure GraphQL
 In this section you will create a MongoDB Stitch application, before generating a GraphQL schema in order to **expose data through the GraphQL endpoint**.
 At the end of this section you will be able to access the data stored in your MongoDB Cluster (created in Step 1) through a hosted GraphQL endpoint.